 I love a good chicken dish, especially ones that require little effort, and minimal ingredients; creamy sun dried tomato chicken is one of those.

-I always have a jar of sun dried tomatoes in my pantry and they comes in handy for plenty of other easy recipes like spinach sun dried tomato pasta, red pesto pasta, and sun dried tomato tapenade.
+I always have a jar of sun dried tomatoes in my pantry and they comes in handy for plenty of other easy recipes like creamy sun dried tomato pasta with shrimp, red pesto pasta, and sun dried tomato tapenade.

 This creamy chicken with sun dried tomatoes (referred to by many as Marry Me Chicken, or even Tuscan Chicken) was borne out of trying to use up what’s on hand – a skill that was lovingly passed on to me from my grandma, and one that Italian-Americans are known for.